Model Building with F-Theory

 In this paper we emphasize mostly conceptual issues.
 In section \ref{ModelF} we discuss the main model building ingredients of $F$-theory.
 In particular we explain how charged chiral matter arises and how we can compute the spectrum and the supersymmetric Yukawa couplings.
-We also argue that the $D$-terms are hard to satisfy in $F$-theory duals of certain popular types of heterotic models.
-In section \ref{Duality} we specialize mostly to compactifications which admit a dual heterotic description.
-After reviewing the spectral cover approach to constructing heterotic vacua, we show that the heterotic computation of massless matter matches exactly with the $F$-theory prescription.
+We also discuss constructive techniques for $F$-theory vacua with Grand Unified gauge groups.
+Section \ref{Duality} is mostly devoted to $F$-theory/heterotic duality.
+After reviewing the spectral cover approach to constructing heterotic vacua, we show that the heterotic computation of massless matter matches exactly with our $F$-theory prescription.
 We also discuss the matching of superpotentials under the duality.
-In section \ref{Examples} we briefly discuss some simple examples.
-Finally in section \ref{GUTbreaking} we discuss how to break the GUT group to the SM gauge group.
+In section \ref{Examples} we briefly discuss some simple explicit examples of GUT models.
+Finally in section \ref{GUTbreaking} we discuss how to break the GUT group to the Standard Model gauge group.
 In the appendices we collect some properties of spinors and the Dirac operator that we will use in the text.

-A new paper by the Harvard group \cite{BHV} will also address chiral matter and model building in $F$-theory.
+{\it Note for revision:} The present version of this paper includes significant clarifications and improvements over the original version of arXiv:0802.2969.
+Most of these were designed to bring the paper more in line with the subsequent papers \cite{Donagi:2009ra,Donagi:2011jy}.
+We are also grateful to T. Watari for suggested improvements to Appendix C. Shortly after the posting of arXiv:0802.2969, similar results were obtained in the work \cite{BHV} by the Harvard group.